sothach/inspiral/README.md

 some of the prime concepts in the problem domain, such as ```Point``` and ```Bounds```, representing coordinates in the grid space.

-In addition, the application resurrects the old Prolog 'turtle' model, whereby a (real or virtual) turtle robot responded to programmatic commands, such as 'forward', 'turn left', 'turn right', etc., here represented by the ```Turtle``` trait.
+In addition, the application resurrects the old [Logo 'turtle' model](https://www.calormen.com/jslogo/), whereby a (real or virtual) turtle robot responded to programmatic commands, such as 'forward', 'turn left', 'turn right', etc., here represented by the ```Turtle``` trait.